Use the following keys to search for a specific topic:

 What Does S63 FBO Mean?

 FBO S63 stands for full bolt-on.
 Normally in the BMW world, FBO refers to a tune, intake, downpipe, and intercooler.
 All of the above-mentioned modifications will likely get your BMW S63 engine close to the maximum horsepower that is achievable without introducing modified clutch packs and meth injection.
+Check out our guide on building a 700+hp S63 as well as the best BMW M6 performance upgrades.

 What is the Max Boost on the S63 Stock Turbo?